LonelyIsle/COSC4368-task2/README.md

 After running the solver, you will get:

-- The **solution** printed to the console or saved in an output file.
+- The **solution** is printed to the console or saved in an output file.
 - The **number of violated axioms (NVA)** associated with the solution.
 - A **CSV file** containing detailed results and metrics for the problem solved.